hps-autopilot/microcontroller/README.md

-# Human Powered Submarine Autopilot System
+# Human Powered Submarine Autopilot Roll Control Module

 Project Statement: Develop an autopilot system that could be implemented to control the roll of the human-powered submarine as it navigates through the water.
 This system would be composed of a prototype hardware module with a proof-of-concept vehicle orientation display, a data control loop, and the interface between hardware and software.